AntonioMrtz/mongodb-python-dev-path/CRUD/Update.md

-# Replace and Delete Documents
+# Update Operations

-## Lesson 1.
-Replacing a Document
+## Replacing a Document

 Select the document to replace and insert all the new fields that it will have.
 The fields not inserted will stay the same.
 In the example `_id` will not change in the new document.
+It only works with one document, there's no `replace` or `replaceMany` method.

 ```ts
 db.books.replaceOne(